OpenNews/srccon/sponsors.md

 Accessibility Sponsors recieve:

-* 2 tickets to SRCCON
+* 2 free tickets to SRCCON
 * Logo on SRCCON website (in partners section) visible on every page
 * Logo and description of product/company on sponsorship page of SRCCON website (1 paragraph max)
 * Logo on page(s) that correspond with your accessibility sponsorship